Farini/SkyNation/Readme.md

 - [X] Laboratory View preloading !!
 - [X] animate camera to show nodes like Airlock, Cuppola, Antenna, etc.
 - [X] Implement new Station Modules from Blender
+- [X] Milky Way background
+- [X] Game Settings (start) - Bring view to textfield, and make it active.

 - [ ] Completely eliminate `GuildFullContent`

-- [ ] Game Settings (start) - Bring view to textfield, and make it active.
-Make it more obvious to the player that they should type a name.
-Discussion:
-Intro.
-Introduce player to game.
+- [ ] Launch iOS v 1.0
+- [ ] Launch macOS v 1.2

 - [ ] Mars Scene - All Guild Vehicles arriving
-- [ ] Store - Build list of bonus (kits) depending on prev. purchases
 - [ ] ServerData - Use GuildFlags to show new items. in GuildRoom
-- [ ] City View - Bio - "Evolve" not updating the list
 - [ ] Guild Navigator - `addToJoinList` vs `acceptGuildInvitation` vs `joinUnlockedGuild`
 - [ ] Look into APNS
-- [ ] Game Settings - Save camera?
 - [ ] Leaving a Guild Problems.
 Needs to fix it.
 API not decoding correctly (but it happens in server.
 It crashes.)

+- [ ] City View - Bio - "Evolve" not updating the list

 - [ ] Intro?
+- [ ] Store - Build list of bonus (kits) depending on prev. purchases
+- [ ] Store - needs visual improvements
+- [ ] Settings - Allow player to see guilds before first purchase
+- [ ] Game Settings - Save camera?

+- [ ] GameCenter Achievements
+Discussion:
+Intro.
+Introduce player to game.

+Greetings, [Player name]
+Your objective is to take over this space station and expand its capabilities.
+If you are so brave, send space vehicles to Mars and colonize the red planet.

 ### Launching + Updates